Blessingtiger/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Prototype: void free_listint2(listint_t **head);
 The function sets the head to NULL
-6. Pop
+5. Free
 mandatory
-Write a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
+Write a function that frees a listint_t list.

-Prototype: int pop_listint(listint_t **head);
+Prototype: void free_listint2(listint_t **head);
-if the linked list is empty return 0
+The function sets the head to NULL
 7. Get node at index
 mandatory
 Write a function that returns the nth node of a listint_t linked list.